The Neural Moving Average Model for Scalable Variational Inference of State Space Models: The Neural Moving Average Model

-where $\varphi$ is the $N(0,I_d)$ log density function and $\sigma^j_{ik}$ is the $k$th entry of the shift vector for position $i$ output by the $j$th affine layer.
+where $\varphi$ is the $N(0,I_d)$ log-density function and $\sigma^j_{ik}$ is the $k$th entry of the shift vector for position $i$ output by the $j$th affine layer.
 Decomposing $\log q(x)$ into $\lambda_i$ contributions will be useful in Section \ref{sec:method}.